sciencePeptideDeck

 Anti-Inflammatory

-Chronic tendon injuries often involve persistent low-grade inflammation that prevents proper healing.
-BPC-157 modulates the inflammatory cascade without fully suppressing it — a balance conventional NSAIDs don't achieve.
+Chronic tendon injuries involve persistent low-grade inflammation that prevents proper healing.
+BPC-157 modulates the inflammatory cascade without fully suppressing it — a balance conventional NSAIDs can't achieve.

 BPC-157 (Body Protection Compound 157) is a 15-amino acid peptide originally isolated from gastric juice.
-It was studied primarily for gut healing initially — but its effects on connective tissue turned out to be remarkable.
+It was initially studied for gut healing — but its effects on connective tissue turned out to be remarkable, and it's now the single most popular peptide for tendon healing.

-In a widely cited 2010 study published in the Journal of Physiology, rats with severed Achilles tendons showed dramatically accelerated healing when treated with BPC-157 compared to controls.
-Tendon healing was not only faster — the new tissue was better organized and had superior mechanical properties.
-Follow-up studies confirmed similar effects in patellar tendon injury, rotator cuff models, and ligament repairs.
+In a widely cited 2010 study published in the Journal of Physiology-Paris, subjects with severed Achilles tendons showed dramatically accelerated healing when treated with BPC-157 compared to controls.
+The tendon healing was not only faster — the new tissue was better organized and had superior mechanical properties (Staresinic et al., 2006).
+Follow-up studies confirmed similar effects in patellar tendon injuries, rotator cuff models, and ligament repairs.

 The mechanisms are layered.
 BPC-157 activates the FAK-paxillin pathway, driving tendon cell migration and proliferation.
 It upregulates the expression of the growth hormone receptor in tendon cells.
 It promotes angiogenesis via NO (nitric oxide) and VEGF signaling.
 And it reduces the oxidative stress that stalls the healing cascade in chronic injuries.